Samuel Vick: Early life

-Samuel Hynes Vick was born in Castalia, North Carolina on April 1, 1863 to Daniel Vick and Fannie Blount Vick.
+Samuel Hynes Vick was born in Castalia, North Carolina on April 1, 1863, to Daniel Vick and Fannie Blount Vick.
 At the close of the American Civil War, the Vick family moved to Wilson.
 He attended public school there before attending Lincoln University, covering his school expenses with his father's financial support and money he earned while teaching during summer recesses.
 He graduated with a Bachelor of Arts degree in 1884.

 Career

 Following his college graduation, Vick returned to Wilson and worked as a teacher.
 He built the Orange Hotel in 1906 as the city's first hotel for blacks.
 He was involved with the Independent Training School and was one of the founders of the Wilson Hospital and Tubercular Home.
 He established a movie theater in Wilson and invested in real estate, platting and naming several of the city's streets.
+He also farmed tobacco.
 He was a member of the masons and Odd Fellows.
 He served two terms as grand master of the North Carolina chapter of the Odd Fellows.

 Vick was politically active and attended Republican National Conventions.
+He was skeptical of the proposed "Fusion" strategy of cooperation between Republicans in North Carolina and the Populist Party.
 In September 1889, he was appointed postmaster of Wilson by President Benjamin Harrison at the behest of U.S. Representative Henry P. Cheatham.
 He was the first black person to hold the office.
 He served in that capacity until 1894.
 In May 1898, he was again nominated to the office by President William McKinley at the behest of U.S. Representative George Henry White and subsequently confirmed.
-He served until February 1903, when his term expired and he was replaced by a white man at the behest of Senator Jeter C. Pritchard.
+He served until February 1903, when his term expired.
+President Theodore Roosevelt replaced him with a white man at the behest of Senator Jeter C. Pritchard amid the Republican Party's drift towards a "Lily-White" strategy.
 Vick maintained a positive reputation as postmaster, with newspaper editor Josephus Daniels later describing his ability and character as "beyond reproach".

 On May 10, 1892, Vick married Annie Washington, daughter of prominent Wilson resident Jerry Washington.
 They had nine children.